mcharipar/SnowFlake_Upload/Initial_Upload_and_Dashboard/README.md

 Follow [these instructions](../PBI_Dashboard/README.md).

 ---
-Reference all of the README.md's and don't for get to you [Google](www.google.com) if you have to troubleshoot.
+Reference all of the README.md's and don't forget to use [Google](www.google.com) if you have to troubleshoot.
 Some comments are provided in the notebook as well.